Registration for SCUSA 72

 SCUSA is a four-day conference in which students work with scholars and practitioners to develop policy proposals that address important topics in US foreign policy.
 SCUSA is one of the largest conferences of its type and is attended by approximately 200 undergraduate students from over 125 colleges and universities worldwide.
-This year’s event, scheduled for late October, will mark the 72nd annual iteration of SCUSA.
+West Point has hosted SCUSA 71 times, with the first event held in 1949.
 In addition to offering an opportunity to discuss complex issues of foreign policy, SCUSA provides a foundation for developing lasting civil-military relationships among future leaders in the military, government, and private sector.

 Venue for New Ideas: